ahcobos/GreenCore/README.md

 door opening (animation of the door openning) and closing door (animation of the closing door)

+### GCGraphicsSource
+In order to add sprites, stylesheets, packs and other graohics GCGraphicsSources to your project,  yo can use the following two classes

+#### GCOpenTexturePackerSource
+This one works for pack (from texture packer), in the constructor of your GCState put the following code
+>this.setGraphicsSourceManager(new GCOpenTexturePackerSource("pack_name", "item_from_pack"));

+That's all, now your state is represented by that Sprite

 ## Some Features
  * Models
  * Layers